 Over 1,000 species exist and they vary in size and color.

-Most do hover and others buzz.
+Most hover and others also buzz.
 They are usually yellow with brown or black bands, and resemble wasps and bees, but they do not sting.
 Their larvae love aphids.

 The list above represents some of the better known insects.
-In addition to insects, there are also other good critters!
+In addition to insects, there are also other types of good critters!

 This particular snail stayed on a bonsai Ficus and enjoyed cleaning the pot and tree for months, (without trying to eat it.)

 In South Florida, native tree snails (Liguus fasciatus) are generally cone shaped, 1/2 to 1 1/2 inches - - 32mm in length.
 Their shell markings vary from one to another (almost like fingerprints.)